ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/github_pages.md

 ![Create new file button](create-new-file-button-50pct.png)

 After clicking this button, you'll see that you can enter text for a new file.
 Give the file the name index.html, and type in some HTML code for a simple web page.
-You can find some on the topic page <span data-topic="html"></span>.
+You can find some on the topic page <span data-topic="html" data-desc="none"></span>.

 # Further editing your content